Ugwum/PlanA-Challenge2/README.md

 		#### SMSCommandProcessor

-			1. Unzip the solution to any location of choice on your pc.
+			1. Unzip the solution.

 			2. Open command prompt on the root folder of the solution.

-			3. Run the command "dotnet test"  to run all test nugget packages and run the unit tests of the solution
+			3. Run the command "dotnet run -- project SMSCommadnProcessor.csproj"  to run asp.net core background worker service t process SendSMSCommand

 ### Using Visual Studio